 If you're a consistent investor, CONGRATULATIONS.
 That alone is a major accomplishment!

-If you're not sure how to invest, click this link to take my masterclass on getting started.
+If you're not sure how to invest, click here for help getting started.

 As hard as you are working to save and invest, I'm sure you would want to know if something was draining your investments behind the scenes.

 Fees come in several forms.
 The first is related to the investment itself.
 Each fund you choose has an expense ratio that represents the fund's internal operating expenses.
 It is represented as a percentage, and can be interpreted as the percentage of your returns that is taken from your account to pay for the fund's fees.

 Not sure what the expense ratio is for the funds you've invested in?
 Just google the fund's ticker (collection of capital letters representing the fund name).
 Click the Morningstar link.
 The expense ratio will pop right up.

 What's a good expense ratio?
 I prefer <0.10%.
 Most of my funds are <0.05%.
 It is common for actively managed mutual funds to have expense ratios >1%.

 The other key place fees are incurred is with financial advisor fees.
 Some charge flat fees (by the hour or annually), but it is common to charge an Asset Under Management (or AUM) fee that is a percentage of your total investments.
 This will create a major drag on your portfolio.
 Avoid any commission based financial advisors, due to the conflict of interest.

 Let's review a few sample scenarios.
 You are a hard working, diligent investor and decide to invest $20,000 per year from 20 to 50.
 We will assume the historic stock market return of 10% (for your all stock portfolio), for simplicity.
 We will ignore taxes in all scenarios.

 If you manage your own money without an advisor and invest in low cost index funds, your balance at 50 is $3.5 MILLION.
 Yes, million.